tomas-fryza/avr-course/labs/06-uart/README.md

    >#endif
    >```

-<a name="report"></a>

-## Post-Lab report

-*Complete all parts of `LAB6-UART > README.md` file (see Part 1.4) in Czech, Slovak, or English, push it to your GitHub repository, and submit a link to this file via [BUT e-learning](https://moodle.vutbr.cz/).
-The deadline for submitting the task is the day before the next lab, i.e. in one week.*
+6. Finish all (or several) experiments, upload them to your GitHub repository, and submit the project link via [BUT e-learning](https://moodle.vutbr.cz/).
+The deadline for submitting the assignment is the day prior to the next lab session, which is one week from now.

-*Vypracujte všechny části ze souboru `LAB6-UART > README.md` (viz Část 1.4) v českém, slovenském, nebo anglickém jazyce, uložte je na váš GitHub repozitář a odevzdejte link na tento soubor prostřednictvím [e-learningu VUT](https://moodle.vutbr.cz/).
-Termín odevzdání úkolu je den před dalším laboratorním cvičením, tj. za jeden týden.*

 <a name="references"></a>